Issues

 Some of the practices addressing this issue

-Grand Parc, Zuloark, Heritage Foundation of Pakistan
+Zuloark, Grand Parc, Heritage Foundation of Pakistan

 Mantras of progress recited by the modern project rely on the proliferation of the new.
 Endlessly requiring more stuff raids an emptying planet and emits carbon, sometimes intentionally as obsolescence is designed into things and systems.
 Architecture, as the biggest of stuff, fits into this pattern of accumulation.
 Its culture too often celebrates ‘innovation’ in technical, formal, and aesthetic frames, obscuring the labour, land, and natural resources that these innovations rely on.
 Only recently have people dared to ask “is a building necessary in the first place?”